 There are many reasons why our garages are purchased.
 It could be for use as a workshop or to protect your prized vintage car you've been working on from bad weather, and we're sure there are many more reasons behind purchases.
 That's why we haven't spared anything on our garages.

 The side doors found on the garages use gate style hinges to give a more rustic feel to the garage.
 This is combined with a Standard Locking System (Latch & Deadbolt) to help secure your vehicle and tools.
-The main garage door has a choice between having wooden barn doors, a metal garage door or having no main door at all.
+The main garage door has a choice between having wooden barn doors, or having no main door at all.